typkrft/Poison-Firefox-Theme/README.md

 -  [ ] Add wallpaper or pywall'd picture / logos to interface
 -  [ ] Look into icon replacements
 -  [ ] Can I import sass files eg: userChrome.scss
+-  [ ] Try to add blur to elements that are just transparent.
+Maybe a blurred picture as the background?

 # Bugs:
 * Find Bar Near the search box appears to flash in sync with the cursor after typing try to